-Step I: Screening Process
+Step I: Applicant Screening

-Minimum academic requirements for admission.

-The application deadline for Secondary/K-12 is April 1, and May 1 for Elementary.
+The minimum academic requirements for admission are as listed below.
+NOTE: Secondary/PreK-12 applicants must submit applications by April 1.
+Elementary applicants must submit applications by May 1.
 Applicants may be accepted upon completion of the admissions requirements.